mourouzidou/invoice_app/README.md

     Data Management:
         Easily manage products and clients through intuitive controls, with upcoming features to reload and edit product details on the fly.

-Appodeikseis_v2 is your comprehensive solution for efficient invoice management, ensuring accuracy, and enhancing productivity.
+Appodeikseis_v2 is a comprehensive solution for efficient invoice management, ensuring accuracy, and enhancing productivity.
 Stay tuned for version 3, bringing even more powerful features and improvements!

 # Version 2 Changes